ssoima/multisurance/README.md

 Insured Customers with a Law Insurance have a portal where they can upload their Service Description and Cost plans.
 In case that the services have been facilitated, the lawyer can confirm this digitally.

-####What could be multisurance?
+####What could multisurance be?
-* Redirect recommendation system for 3rd party services:
+* Recommendation system for redirecting customers from 3rd party services to services from partner providers:
   * Whenever a claim is submitted by a customer, the software analyzes the submitted data, understands the service requested via an AI Model and searches for an appropiate alternative service from a preferred service provider.
 In the end, the customer gets a recommendation of a better (and cheaper) service ( therefore creating win-win situation)
 * Insured Customers have a portal for managing their claims.
 This portal offers:
   * Service discovery: like on urbansportsclub, insured people can search for services/facilities through filters and on a map
   * Digital submission of service requests via QR codes with the preferred service providers
 * Insurances get a portal for working with 3rd party service providers.
-Additionally it facilitates:
+Additionally, it facilitates:
   * recommending new profitable partnerships with service providers
   * identifying unprofitable partnerships
   * offering an instant service covering forecast => helping the service provider to sell the service (as there are no doubts from the insured person's side)